Osteopathic medicine in the United States: Education and training

 According to Harrison's Principles of Internal Medicine, "the training, practice, credentialing, licensure, and reimbursement of osteopathic physicians is virtually indistinguishable from those of (MD) physicians, with 4 years of osteopathic medical school followed by specialty and subspecialty training and [board] certification."

 DO-granting US medical schools have curricula similar to those of MD-granting schools.
 Generally, the first two years are classroom-based, while the third and fourth years consist of clinical rotations through the major specialties of medicine.
 Some schools of Osteopathic Medicine have been criticized by the osteopathic community for relying too heavily on clinical rotations with private practitioners, who may not be able to provide sufficient instruction to the rotating student.
-Other DO-granting and MD-granting schools place their students in hospital-based clinical rotations where the attending physicians are faculty of the school, and who have a clear duty to teach medical students while treating patients.

 Graduate medical education

-Upon graduation, most osteopathic medical physicians pursue residency training programs.
-Depending on state licensing laws, osteopathic medical physicians may also complete a one-year rotating internship at a hospital approved by the American Osteopathic Association (AOA).

-Osteopathic physicians may apply to residency programs accredited by either the AOA or the Accreditation Council for Graduate Medical Education (ACGME).
-Currently, osteopathic physicians participate in more ACGME programs than in programs approved by the American Osteopathic Association (AOA).
-By June 30, 2020, all AOA residencies will also be required to have ACGME accreditation, and the AOA will cease accreditation activities.
+Osteopathic physicians may apply to residency programs accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The AOA ceased graduate medical education accreditation activities in 2020.